 14 walks cover the historical places, mostly the past cities of Delhi from the time of Sultanate period to the British era.
 They take you through the three world heritage site complexes of Red Fort, Humayun’s Tomb and Qutab Minar.
-They take you through the popular places like Lodhi Garden, Chandni Chowk and Central Vista.
-Then there are known but not so visited places like Hauz Khas, Purana Qila, Nizamuddin and Kashmiri gate.
-Then there are places you know exist, but never thought of them as historical places like Mehrauli, Tughlaqabad, Satpula & Khirki.
-Between them they cover the vast expanse of Delhi physically and historically.
+They take you to the popular places like Lodhi Garden, Chandni Chowk, and Central Vista.
+Then there are known but not so visited places like Hauz Khas, Purana Qila, Nizamuddin, and Kashmiri gate.
+Then there are places you know exist but never thought of them as historical places like Mehrauli, Tughlaqabad, Satpula & Khirki.
+Between them, they cover the vast expanse of Delhi physically and historically.

 One complaint that I have is that this book also talks about the history of Delhi beginning with the Sultanate period.
 It stays clear of anything that existed before that period.
-For example, there are a few temples that are old and must find a mention in the cities history like Mehrauli’s Dadabari temple from the time when city was called Yoginipura, or Surajkund area, which was inhabited by the Tomars.
-I agree there may not be much to see there but then is there so much to see in say Jahanpanah area.
-Of course these are personal judgments, but I think most historians and tourism offices ignore Pre-Islamic Delhi.
-Another irony is that none of the walks ever take you to Yamuna, which is the oldest living entity in the city, and on the banks it almost all cities were planned.
+For example, there are a few temples that are old.
+And must find a mention in the cities history.
+Like Mehrauli’s Dadabari temple from the time when the city was called Yoginipura.
+Or Surajkund area, which was inhabited by the Tomars.
+I agree there may not be much to see there.
+But then is there so much to see in say Jahanpanah area.
+Of course, these are personal judgments.
+But I think most historians and tourism offices ignore Pre-Islamic Delhi.
+Another irony is that none of the walks ever take you to the Yamuna, which is the oldest living entity in the city.
+And on the banks it almost all cities was planned.

 Delhi 14 Historic Walks by Swapna Liddle is a field book that you can take along with you when you go for a walk and refer it as you walk.
 For world heritage sites, I strongly recommend ASI guides as they explain everything about these monuments very well.
 For other walks, this is a good book.